lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### send_user_header

-If enabled and user is not anonymous, data proxy will add X-Grafana-User header with username into the request.
+If enabled and user is not anonymous, data proxy will add X-ThingSPIN-User header with username into the request.
 Default is `false`.

 <hr />